+Kween G is both an industry and cultural leader and emerging Afro-Australian Icon.
 Kween G Kibone started her career with the explosive Hip Hop outfit KillaQueenz.
 As an artist, MC, community advocate and curatorher commitment to her own artistry and to supporting emerging artists is formidable.
-Kween G is both an industry and cultural leader and emerging Afro-Australian icon.
-Renowned for provocative, unflinching and authentic Hip Hop content, Kween G delivers a dynamic style as an MC, performer and Hip Hop artist.
-She is often described as “consciousness-raising”.
-She is a strong advocate of women’s representation within the music industry and currently sits on the advisory panel of the Australian Women in Music Awards.
+Kween G is often described as “consciousness-raising”.
+She is a strong advocate for inclusion, social justice, human rights and women’s representation within the music industry and currently sits on the advisory panel of the Australian Women in Music Awards.
+Kween G is an experienced cross-cultural communicator and facilitator.

-In demand to host and contribute to large scale events, (Sydney Festival, Africultures Festival, Ethics Centre debate-IQ2, Marrickville Festival, Women's Scream International Poetry Festival), Kween G is an experienced cross cultural communicator and facilitator.
+She is in demand to host and contribute to large scale events such as Sydney Festival, Africulture Festival, Ethics Centre debate-IQ2, Marrickville Festival, Women's Scream International Poetry Festival.
 Kween has developed and delivered workshops in N.T and N.S.W.
-In her various capacities Kween has developed a significant network through her music, broadcasting and facilitation and she has worked for 15+ years as a producer/presenter and is a qualified trainer in community radio.
+Kween has developed a significant network through her music, broadcasting and facilitation and she has worked for 15+ years as a producer/presenter and is a qualified trainer in community radio.

 In 2019 Kween G was the Curator of Artivista, a Night of Women in Hop Hop which celebrated art and activism held at The Red Rattler Theatre in Sydney.
 Artivista brought together performances from some legendary ladies of Australian Hip Hop.

 The event attracted the attention of ABC, who did a story about Women in Hip Hop that was shared by ABC Arts on Facebook and has been viewed over 24,000 times.